ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Layered Attestation Environments {#layered-attestation}

 By definition, the Attester role creates Evidence.
-An Attester may be one or more nested or staged environments, adding complexity to the architectural structure.
+An Attester may consist of one or more nested or staged environments, adding complexity to the architectural structure.
 The unifying component is the Root of Trust and the nested, staged, or chained attestation Evidence produced.
-The nested or chained structure should include Claims, collected by the Attester to aid in the assurance or believability of the attestation Evidence.
+The nested or chained structure includes Claims, collected by the Attester to aid in the assurance or believability of the attestation Evidence.

 {{layered}} depicts an example of a device that includes (A) a BIOS stored